JRatschat/US_News/README.md

+## About the blog post
-his blog post was written in fall 2020 in order to share my learnings concerning U.S. news and ideology.
+This blog post was written in fall 2020 in order to share my learnings concerning U.S. news and ideology.
 Read the blog post here: Ideology in US News